corvuslee/public/hazelnut/purpose_built_db/elasticache/README.md

-A common way to improve RDBMS performance is to deploy cache-aside architecture using Amazon ElastiCache for Redis
+A common architecture is using Amazon Aurora as durable storage and cache-aside with Amazon ElastiCache for Redis.
+In this lab, we will explore the application code using a Redis client in Python.

 ![architecture](images/architecture.png)